 Whatever you are building — a product, a solution, a component, a prototype — make sure that the team can see the big picture, that they can understand the strategy and the rationale behind significant decisions: every member of the team needs to have access to the ‘what and why’ and be able to relate to the mission.
 And, in my opinion, the more talented the team the stronger the need for a great purpose and a bold vision.

 Communicate the opportunity

-While it is very important to share the big thinking and the opportunities, you need to prove that you are down to earth by communicating the risks, the challenges and your strategy for minimize the exposure.
-The team, needs to see the readiness and willingness to make hard decisions when needed.
+While it is very important to share the big thinking and the opportunities, you need to prove that you are down to earth by communicating the risks, the challenges, and your strategy for minimizing the exposure.
+The team needs to see the readiness and willingness to make hard decisions when needed.

 Inject some … entrepreneurial spirit

-Modern project/product managers and leads must think, feel and act as entrepreneurs: the company sets the mission and provides the resources to build a great product and go to market.
-The entrepreneur — or better, intrapreneur in this case — needs to utilize the resources provided -talent, equipment, code etc. — in the best possible way to ‘make great thinks happen’.
+Modern project/product managers and leads must think, feel, and act as entrepreneurs: the company sets the mission and provides the resources to build a great product and go to market.
+The entrepreneur — or better, intrapreneur in this case — needs to utilize the resources provided -talent, equipment, code, etc. — in the best possible way to ‘make great things happen’.
 This startup and innovation mentality must be inherited from every single member of the team.

 Do not micromanage

 Micromanagement is bad, especially for talented engineering teams.
 If you realize that there is a need to micromanage, you need to start searching for the root cause; and this could be particular characters (including yours), or other factors — such as the dynamics or the specific state of the team.